Information about the Spinout Companies that have originated from The Department of Engineering Science at the University of Oxford

 Spinouts are companies formed based on academic research generated within and owned by the University.
 Spinouts are often better able to turn university research into real-world impact than internal departments, due to their dynamic nature and ability to make speedy decisions.
 The creation of new spinout companies also channels millions of pounds back into University research, benefits local economic development and has created many new jobs in the region.

-Around 40 spinout companies have their origins in Department of Engineering Science research since the 1970s.
+Over 40 spinout companies have their origins in Department of Engineering Science research since the 1970s.

 Since 1999, 2d3 has supplied a range of computer vision products, all based on "3D from the moving image", mainly to the film and television production industries.
 The company's original product, boujou, the world's leading automatic camera tracker, is now used by most film and video post-production companies to generate visual effects requiring accurate registration of real and virtual images.